leverdeterre/LanguagesManager/README.md

 LanguagesManager
 ================

-An easy way to force the language in your applications.
+An easy way to control manually the language in your application

 ### Usage ... very simple, just configure your supported languages
 ```objective-c